-Causation – This element requires you to show that you probably would not have been hurt but for the breach.
-If the defendants can point to some other major cause of your injuries like inclement weather or even your own negligence at the time of the accident, then they may not be required to pay you compensation.
+This element requires you to show that you probably would not have been hurt but for the breach.
+If the defendants can point to some other major cause of your injuries, like inclement weather or even your own negligence at the time of the incident, then they may not be required to pay you compensation.

-Damages – This final stage requires you to provide evidence supporting the amount of compensation that you are seeking in the lawsuit.
-If you are claiming compensation for medical expenses, for example, then you will be asked to provide invoices, receipts, and other documentation of those expenses.
+This final stage requires you to provide evidence supporting the amount of compensation that you are seeking in the lawsuit.
+For example, if you are claiming compensation for medical expenses, you will be asked to provide invoices, receipts, and other documentation of those expenses.

 Here are other ways your lawyers can help:

 - Responding to requests for information from the other parties in the case